s9scott/kpop-livestream-platform/README.md

 ## To run
 - cd frontend
     - npm install
     - npm start
-- In a new terminal, cd backend
- - npm install
- - node spotify.js

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.